Welcome to the Thorpe Hesley Village Website

 The village of Thorpe Hesley is located about 5 miles North West of Rotherham, 6 miles North East of Sheffield on the East side of the M1 motorway at junction 35.

-Its population of just over 11,200 people is served by 4 public houses; The Masons Arms, Red Lion Inn, The Horse and Tiger, The Ball Inn, Post Office, petrol station, 2 general grocery stores, a fish and chip shop, Chinese takeaway, hair and beauty salons to name a few.
+Its population of just over 11,200 people is served by 4 public houses; The Masons Arms, Red Lion Inn, The Horse and Tiger (currently closed), The Ball Inn, Post Office, petrol station, 2 general grocery stores, a fish and chip shop, Chinese takeaway, hair and beauty salons to name a few.

 Due to historical boundaries, the village lies within two townships; Wentworth and Kimberworth.
 The name is believed to originate from the old Norse word ‘Thorpe’ meaning off-shoot from a pre-existing settlement and ‘Hesley’ from the nearby Hesley Hall in Ecclesfield.